-- No matter what the CFO, accountant or investment advisor says, if 2+2 doesn’t equal 4, then there is a problem.
+- No matter what the CFO, accountant or investment adviser says, if 2+2 doesn’t equal 4, there is a problem.

 - A sales executive who has never made a cold call is an “Account Manager.”
 Know the difference…

-- Diversity is a good thing.
+- Diversity is good.
 A world filled only with engineers will be boring.
-A world with no engineers will be REALLY boring.
+A world without engineers will be REALLY boring.
 The greatness of the world comes via diversity of thought.

-- Research, discovery, and cognitive thought lie deeper than a simple inquiry to your buddy Google.
+- Research, discovery, and cognitive thought lie deeper than a simple inquiry to your good friend “Google.”

-- The best meal ever is a medium rare burger and fries.
+- The best meal ever is a burger and fries.

-- A ball, a field and friends beats texting and iPhones for building long-term social skills and relationships.
-A face to face meeting with a customer beats an email or videochat.
+- A ball, a field and friends is better than texting and Instagram for building long-term social skills and relationships.
+A face to face meeting with a customer is better than an email or videochat.

-- To be a country music star, one must be have mastered the basics of playing guitar, shotgunning a beer, saluting the troops and singing about pick-up trucks in front of 20,000 semi-sober fans.
+- To be a country music star, one must must master the basics of playing guitar, shotgunning a beer, saluting the troops and singing about pick-up trucks in front of 20,000 semi-sober fans.
 There is no EDM in Nashville.

-In life and business I think we try to over complicate things.
+In life and business I think we over-complicate things.
 Granted, we all work on complicated stuff and the technology is changing quickly.
 But when all goes to hell, the basics will always apply.